hsanghai20/Web-development/FirstExpressApp/readme.md

-package.json file have all the information regarding the author annd all who contributes in the app eg : it can also be called as the ingredients required to run our app
+* Package.json file have all the information regarding the author annd all who contributes in the app
+* eg : it can also be called as the ingredients required to run our app

-express is a framework and it is most trending bcz it is light weight dependencies so we can fill our logic in many places to clearly make our app run as we want
+Express is a framework and it is most trending bcz it is light weight dependencies so we can fill our logic in many places to clearly make our app run as we want

 difference btw framework and library is